A portrait that does the work of the first three sessions, in 1,200 words.

 We ran it on the founder first, and published the result.

 We don't have a wall of coach testimonials, because we don't invent them.
-What we have instead is the work itself, in public:
+What we have is the founder's own portrait, published unredacted with his name on it, next to three de-identified samples — the kind of writing your clients will receive:

 "She doesn't decide until she's already decided.
 The meeting ends and the answer was settled in the first ninety seconds."
 De-identified sample